JavaGirl18/salesloft_challenge/README.md

 # Welcome!

+**Getting Started**
+In order to run this app, please follow the instructions provided by SalesLoft here <https://github.com/SalesLoft/DevelopmentInterviewStarterKit>.
+You will also need to include your unique Salesloft Authentication Token inside of your `.env` for the API functionality.

 **App Features**
 Let start by saying that this app includes only Step 1 and Step 2 of the challenge.
 Both steps are fully functional!
 In summary, this app can